In a city frequently touted as being expensive and unaffordable to the average tourist, is there any way you can save your dirhams on a trip to Dubai?

 Al Shindagha Heritage Village

-Situated on the banks of Dubai Creek, near to Port Rashid is the Al Shindagha Historical District.
+Situated on the banks of Dubai Creek, near Port Rashid is the Al Shindagha Historical District.
 The area consists of many buildings, including a Heritage Village and several museums.
 This is a great one to explore if you are interested in the birth of Dubai and the role of Dubai Creek.
 Look out for the Diving Museum, Camel Museum and Sheikh Saeed al Maktoum House, telling an interesting story of the country’s past.

 Dubai Canal Boardwalk